McL0vinn/Windows-Forensic-Examination-and-Threat-Hunting/README.md

 Identify Suspicious Registry ASEPs/Autostart Folders
 ------------------------------------------------------

-Windows has numerous registry and file locations that can be used to start software without a user taking a specific action.These locations are called Autostart Extensibility Points (ASEPs)
+Windows has numerous registry and file locations that can be used to start software without a user taking a specific action.These locations are called Autostart Extensibility Points (ASEPs).

 The majority of malware manipulates the same registry keys in order to establish persistence and survive a reboot.Those are:

 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run
 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\RunOnce
 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\RunOnceEx